Lessons for those entering the workplace as a fresh grad

 Also, schedule feedback sessions at regular intervals.
 These will help to prompt your manager to start thinking about feedback and give it to you in a comprehensive and structured manner when the time comes.
 It also provides a commitment from both you and your manager to improve your own performance.

-This is not an examination, where you get proper feedback at the end of term.
+This is not an examination and differs from an academic setting, where you get proper feedback at the end of term.
 Waiting eight weeks for feedback can be too late in the working world.

 Do the small things your boss hates

 The key to this is that your boss probably has a higher dollar per hour rate than you do.
-That is for good reason – they are being paid to spend time on things that will help make your work more streamlined (if they are a good boss, of course).
+That is for good reason – they are being paid to spend time doing things and making decisions that will hopefully help make your work more streamlined.

 Take risks at the start